-Time Masters 1: The Call
+Time Masters: The Call by

-Time Masters: The Call by Geralyn Beauchamp is speculative fiction about a race (Muirarans) living among us, able to assume human form, heal, and even travel through time.
+Geralyn Beauchamp is speculative fiction about a race (Muirarans) living among us, able to assume human form, heal, and even travel through time.
 When they mate with humans, the result is a synergy of great power, as the human male can wield his wife's abilities.

 Terran society in the fortieth century is in danger from an enemy's attempts to change time.
 Its current time master is about to retire, perhaps for good, and a replacement is needed.
 Shona, the Muiraran half of the pair with latent time-bending ability, has been kidnapped as a baby to the late twentieth century, and fortieth-century agents must unite her as an adult with her chosen mate, Dallan, a seventeenth-century Scotsman, before the couple's bond kills them both--and before her unknown kidnapper can do further harm.
 But the kidnapper has trained Shona to distrust men, and Dallan doesn't believe any of this nonsense.